Non-archimedean SYZ fibrations via tropical contractions: Preliminaries

 \subsection{Berkovich geometry}

 We recall the basic notions in Berkovich geometry, which will be used in this article.
 We refer the reader to \cite{MR3370127} or \cite{MR3419957} for more details.
 This subsection is based on these papers.
 Let $X$ be a connected regular $K$-scheme of finite type.
-The \emph{Berkovich analytification} $X^{\an}$ is defined as the set of couples $\lb x, v_x \rb$ where $x \in X$ is a scheme-theoretic point of $X$ and $v_x \colon k(x) \to \bR \cup \lc \infty \rc$ is a valuation on the residue field $k(x)$ at $x$ extending the valuation $\ord_t$ on $K$.
-Although it is also endowed with a topology and a structure sheaf, we do not recall them here, since we do not use them explicitly in this article.
+The \emph{Berkovich analytification} $X^{\an}$ is defined as the set of couples of a scheme-theoretic point of $X$ and a valuation on the residue field at the scheme-theoretic point, which extends the valuation $\ord_t$ on $K$.
+In this article, a point in $X^{\an}$ is denoted by $x$, and the scheme-theoretic point and the additive valuation corresponding to the point $x \in X^{\an}$ are denoted by $\xi_x \in X$ and $v_x \colon k(x) \to \bR \cup \lc \infty \rc$ respectively, where $k(x)$ denotes the residue field at the point $\xi_x \in X$.
+Although the analytic space $X^{\an}$ is also endowed with a topology and a structure sheaf, we do not recall them here, since we do not use them explicitly in this article.

 A \emph{model} of $X$ is a normal flat $R$-scheme $\scrX$ endowed with an isomorphism $\scrX \times_R K \cong X$.
 We will write its special fiber as $\scrX_k:=\scrX \times_R k$.
 An \emph{snc-model} is a regular model $\scrX$ whose special fiber $\scrX_k$ is a divisor with strict normal crossing.
 Let $\scrX$ be an snc-model of $X$.
-We write its special fiber as $\scrX_k=\sum_{i \in I} N_i D_i$ $\lb N_i \in \bZ \rb$ with irreducible components $D_i$.
+We write its special fiber as $\scrX_k=\sum_{i \in I} N_i D_i$ $\lb N_i \in \bN \rb$ with irreducible components $D_i$.
 A non-empty connected component of the schematic intersection $\bigcap_{j \in J} D_j$ with $J \subset I$ is called a \emph{stratum}.
 Let $\Delta \lb \scrX_k \rb$ be the \emph{dual complex} of $\scrX_k$.
 It is a $\Delta$-complex consisting of simplices, which has a bijective correspondence with the set of strata of $\scrX_k$.
 The simplex corresponding to a connected component $S$ of $\bigcap_{j \in J} D_j$ is

 and we have $\sigma_{S'} \prec \sigma_{S}$ in $\Delta \lb \scrX_k \rb$ if and only if $S \subset S'$.
 Let $\alpha \in \sigma_S$ be an arbitrary point.
 We consider the map